March 18, 2022 (Updated: June 8, 2023)

-The formula for return on investment is: ROI = (Return – Investment) / Investment x 100
+ROI = (Return – Investment) / Investment x 100

-That means your company saw a 400% return on its $2000 marketing investment.
+So, you’d have a 400% return on a $2,000 marketing investment.

 Once you have your goals established, it’s important to understand which metrics will help you measure the success of your campaign.
 For example, let’s say your goal is to increase engagement by 33% in four months.
-There are several metrics to include with engagement, including bounce rate, time on page, comments, likes, and social media shares.
+There are several metrics to include with engagement, including bounce rate, time on the page, comments, likes, and social media shares.
 Monitoring these metrics can help you see and understand how your audience is engaging with your content during your marketing campaign.

 But it might also be helpful to look at other metrics, including website traffic.
 If your traffic stays primarily the same, but your engagement increases, that indicates an improvement in content quality.
 However, if your traffic and engagement increase at the same time, the ratio between traffic and engagement might have stayed the same.
 So, you might be able to increase your engagement rate even more if you focus on improving your content’s quality.